Clinical Trials & Research - Compass Oncology

 Great strides have been made in effective cancer treatment due in part to new drug therapies researched through clinical trials.
 Compass Oncology is fortunate to be a member of The US Oncology Network, one of the nation’s largest community-based cancer treatment and research networks.
-Through our participation in US Oncology Research, our oncologists have helped play a role in the development of more than 60 FDA-approved drugs - nearly 1/3 of all approved cancer therapies, and we offer clinical trials that are not available anywhere else in the Portland and Vancouver area.
+Through our participation in US Oncology Research, our oncologists have helped play a role in the development of more than 70 FDA-approved cancer therapies and we offer clinical trials that are not available anywhere else in the Portland and Vancouver area.

 Below is further information to help you better understand Clinical Trials:

 Clinical trials are research studies designed to develop new and better cancer treatment therapies.
 Clinical trials are a critical component in expanding treatment options for people with all types of cancer.
 Because all new cancer treatment therapies must be evaluated through clinical trials, the greater the number of people who participate, the faster emerging anticancer therapies can be brought to patients.
 Clinical trials are also important because they offer hope to people with cancer by providing access to promising new therapies not yet available outside the study.

 Clinical trials are designed by physicians and researchers and are conducted according to strict scientific and ethical principles.
 Before the study begins, a protocol is developed describing what will be done in the study, how it will be conducted, and why each part of the study is necessary.
 This research protocol is reviewed by third-party experts to make sure that study is conducted fairly and that patients are well-informed of their rights.
 Each study has eligibility criteria for who can or cannot participate in the study, which may include the type of cancer, age, gender, medical history, and current health status.